arnytrty/oga-debian/README.md

 ---

 # Prebuild Image
-You can download prebuild image [HERE](http://web-18atrtuseka.panska.cz/projects/odroidfiles/oga-debian.img), its hosted on my school's server.
+You can download prebuild image on http://web-18atrtuseka.panska.cz/projects/odroidfiles/oga-debian.img, its hosted on my school's server.
 More Information about image:
 ```
 Build Date:     2021.2.2